snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 host> export MAVEN_OPTS="-Xmx1g -XX:MaxPermSize=256M -XX:ReservedCodeCacheSize=256m"
 ```

+__I found an issue with the project:__
+* Answer - Feel free to [get in touch](https://github.com/snowplow/snowplow/wiki/Talk-to-us) or [raise an issue on GitHub](https://github.com/snowplow/spark-streaming-example-project/issues)!
 ## Next steps

 Catch up on our re-released Version 0.3.0 of the [spark-example-project](https://github.com/snowplow/spark-example-project).
 This builds upon our original [amazon-kinesis-tutorial](http://snowplowanalytics.com/blog/2014/01/15/amazon-kinesis-tutorial-getting-started-guide/).
 Recently, we detailed our [first-experiments-with-spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
 This simple streaming example has a simple event model.
 We are hoping to put some decision making into the processing pipeline in a future post, so stay tuned.